-In this article, I’ll explain why you should turn to diet breaks when you feel depleted and how this can help prevent plateaus, so you can burn more fat in the long-run.
+In this article, I’ll explain why you should turn to a diet break when you feel fatigued from dieting and how this can help prevent fat loss plateaus.

 What Happens As You Get Leaner

-When you’re in a caloric deficit, you’re technically underfeeding your body.
+When you’re in a calorie deficit, you’re technically underfeeding your body.
 You give it less energy than it requires so it will have to start using body fat as “fuel.”
-The human body is adaptive, so if you constantly underfeed it, it’s going to adapt by burning fewer calories and making you more hungry to give you a greater drive to eat.
-In nutritional sciences, this is recognized as ”metabolic adaptations”.
+The human body is adaptive, so if you constantly underfeed it, it’s going to adapt by burning fewer calories and making you more hungry to increase the desire to eat.
+In nutritional sciences, this is known as ”metabolic adaptation”.

 Your metabolism basically starts ”slowing down”, so your body can maintain its current shape while you’re consuming fewer calories.
-From a survival point of view, this is great.
+From a survival point of view, this makes sense.
 Your body adapts to the scarcity of food, so it’s able to survive with a lower daily caloric intake.

-But when your goal is to burn as much fat as possible, this isn’t favorable.
+But when your goal is to lose as much fat as possible, this isn’t favorable.
 To lose fat, you need to consume fewer calories than your body burns.
-So if you’re in a deficit and your body starts burning fewer calories, you’ll simply be burning less fat over time.
+So if you are in a deficit and your body starts burning fewer calories, you’ll be losing less fat.

-So in an extreme case, a regular-sized male who burns 2500 calories a day, could be burning just 1800 (2500*0.72) calories a day after 2 months of restricting calories.
-Such great metabolic adaptations likely are not common, but it’s clear that this can have a noticeable effect on how your fat loss phase develops.
+So in an extreme case, an average-sized male who burns 2500 calories a day, could be burning just 1800 (2500*0.72) calories a day after a few months of calorie restriction.
+Now, I must note, such great drops in daily energy expenditure are not common.
+But it’s clear that metabolic adaptations can have a noticeable effect on how your fat loss phase develops.

-If you want to keep fat loss going smoothly without “starving” yourself, you need to ensure that your metabolic rate doesn’t drastically drop over time, or else you will have to lower your caloric intake to an extent that you won’t be able to enjoy enough food anymore.
+If you want to keep losing fat smoothly without “starving” yourself, you need to make sure your daily energy expenditure doesn’t drastically drop over time.
+Because if it does, you will have to further lower your caloric intake and/or do more cardio to keep seeing good fat loss progress as you advance.

-So we know that if you’re in a caloric deficit your body will start burning fewer calories over time.
-For most people, this is inevitable.
-Therefore, one way we can slow down the metabolic adaptations that occur is through occasionally taking a small break from eating at a caloric deficit.
+So we know that if you’re in a calorie deficit and are losing fat, your body will start burning fewer calories over time.
+For most people, this is inevitable since you also need less energy to maintain and move around a lighter body.
+But we can likely slow down the metabolic adaptations from dieting by occasionally taking a diet break.

-We can distinguish diet breaks into two types:
+We can distinguish a diet break into two types:

 - Refeed days